 2.1 If during the proceedings the parties present or represented do not reconcile, the first degree Arbitral Tribunal shall issue a provisional award by a majority vote.

-2.2 This provisional award states the names of the arbitrators, the name of the secretary of the meeting, a brief statement of the parties’ pleas, their respective claims and the facts, the reasons for the decision and the statement of awards.
+2.2 This provisional award states the names of the arbitrators, the name of the secretary of the tribunal, a brief statement of the parties’ pleas, their respective claims and the facts, the reasons for the decision and the statement of awards.

 2.3 If it deems it appropriate, the first degree Arbitral Tribunal may issue provisional partial or interim awards.

-2.4 The provisional award is drawn up in as many originals as there are parties and arbitrators, plus one original for the Court.
+2.4 The provisional award is drawn up in as many originals as there are parties and arbitrators, plus one original for the Chamber.
 The originals of the provisional award are signed by all the arbitrators, unless an arbitrator refuses to sign, in which case the arbitrator shall be mentioned and the award will bear the signature of the secretary.

 2.6 The provisional award is confidential.
 However, it may be published with the written consent and in the manner determined by the parties to the proceedings.